 Korean

-Hanja are no longer widely used in ROK.
+Hanja are no longer widely used in the ROK.
 A law enacted on April 14th, 2011 orders all ROK official government documents to be written only in Hangul.
 Hanja or other scripts can only be written within parentheses if allowed by presidential decree.
 Though many Korean words are derived from Hanja, they are usually written in Hangul.

-Staff from the Korea Internet & Security Agency, the registry operator for ccTLD .KR, stated that its IDN policy does not allow Hanja as reflected by the language table it submitted to IANA, and they have no intention of allowing the use of Hanja in their domestic market.
+Staff from the Korea Internet & Security Agency, the registry operator for the .KR ccTLD, stated that its IDN policy does not allow Hanja as reflected by the language table it submitted to IANA, and they have no intention of allowing the use of Hanja in their domestic market.

-Then a coordination scheme between different panels is needed if we expect a unified Chinese script generation rules in the DNS root zone.
-However, Chinese script (Hanja) are no longer widely used in ROK (we herein still need the conformation from KGP), this issue turns into the coordination mainly between CGP and JGP.
-During the last CDNC meeting in Shanghai (May, 2014), we were glad to see a coordination scheme proposed by the expert of Integration Panel.
+Thus a coordination scheme between different panels is needed if we expect unified Chinese script generation rules in the DNS root zone.
+However, if the Chinese script (Hanja) is no longer widely used in the ROK (we still need conformation of this from the KGP), this issue turns into coordination mainly between the CGP and the JGP.
+During the last CDNC meeting in Shanghai (May, 2014), we were glad to see a coordination scheme proposed by the Integration Panel.
 Its basic principles are:

 Each CJK panel creates an LGR and each LGR includes a repertoire and variants.